 Consider, for a moment, living in the feudal age.
 Your respect and power would've been derived from the amount of land you have.
 Or, in a capitalist system, it is the money or credibility.
 Now, consider our time.
 It is still capitalism.
-However, a capitalism which is ever-increasingly depending on technologies, most importantly information technology.
+However, the capitalism of our age, which is ever-increasingly depending on technologies, most importantly information technology.
 This is the actual currency for this age.
 The amount of information you can and have massed and crunched gives you power and wealth according.
 And, unless you are part of the top-tier of the governments or leading tech industries, you are the mine or the factory of data.
-All our virtual assistants, IoT devices, smart devices, websites we visit, digital services we buy are sending our data without our consent to the vendors, and often to the government.
+All our virtual assistants, IoT devices, smart devices, websites we visit, and digital services we buy are sending our data without our consent to the vendors, and often to the government.

 Do you find this unethical?
 Well… if you do, then meet Edward Snowden (you may probably already have), a martyr of the information age.

 Yes, he is alive.
 He's a martyr in the sense that for his ethical action, a cruel punishment awaits in his country, and the country has tried to disenfranchise and defame him in every possible way.
 A patriot to the marrow of his bone, a person who found his allegiance to the people of his country and opposed the ever-eavesdropping government, this exile is maybe more than being murdered in many ways.

 Permanent Record is Snowden's autobiography.
 However, more than an autobiography, this book is about the things that define him.
 In his own word:

 His prose is mature, concise, to the point yet emotional.
 So much so that, apart from the content, it has a very high level of literary value.
 The clarity of his thought, and the amount of conviction he holds, I think, is the most important aspect of this book.
 He can actually make you see things from his position, feel what he felt, his moment of truth, his anxieties and fears, his courage and sacrifice - willing yet shaking his very core.